 - In the left-side navigation pane, click Domains to go to the Domain Management page.

-- Find the streaming domain that you want to configure and click Domain Settings.
+Find the streaming domain that you want to configure and click Domain Settings in the Actions column.

 The following table describes the parameters that you can specify to configure time shifting.